nvanrysseghem/Cipher_Smith/README.md

 # PGP-Keys-Password
-New keys and password.
+New keys and password!
 Keys saved as .asc & password as .txt